-With the release of their $99 Smoke thermometer they have successfully improved on all of the issues we have with the Maverick and the TP-08.
+With the release of the Smoke thermometer they have successfully improved on all of the issues we have with the Maverick and the TP-08.
 Just like Apple, Thermoworks have succeeded by taking what everyone else was doing, but doing it better.

-While the price point may put it outside the budget of many backyard pit masters, keep in mind that once you’ve replaced the probe on your Maverick ET-733 a few times, the $99 for the Smoke won’t seem as steep!
+While the price point may put it outside the budget of some backyard pit masters, keep in mind that once you’ve replaced the probe on your Maverick ET-733 a few times, the price of the Smoke won’t seem as steep!